Calendar billing

 An existing customer has monthly Bronze and Silver plans billing on the first of each month.
 They upgrade Silver to an annual Gold plan on January 15th.

-- Gold's regular billing cycle would be January 15th – January 15th of the following year
+- Gold's regular billing cycle: January 15th – January 15th of the following year

 - A prorated Gold invoice is generated for January 15th – January 1st

-- Both subscriptions will appear on the January 1st invoice
+- Both subscriptions appear on the January 1st invoice

-Immediate changes that don't involve a billing period change won't require proration, since the current billing period and alignment are maintained.
+Immediate changes that don't involve a billing period change won't require proration — the current billing period and alignment are maintained.

 Expiring or canceled subscriptions

-Subscriptions in their last billing cycle, or those canceled before the bill date, won't be included in the next invoice — the same behavior as Aggregate Invoices.
+Subscriptions in their last billing cycle, or those canceled before the bill date, won't be included in the next invoice.

-The same logic applies as with Aggregate Invoices.
+The same behavior as Aggregate Invoices applies.
 Promotional subscriptions expire if there's no valid payment method or sufficient credit.
-If promotional and non-promotional subscriptions are set to bill together without a payment method, gift card subscriptions will expire and cardless trial subscriptions will enter dunning.
+If promotional and non-promotional subscriptions are set to bill together without a payment method, gift card subscriptions expire and cardless trial subscriptions enter dunning.

 Trial subscriptions

-A few important rules apply when trial subscriptions are involved:
+A few rules apply when trial subscriptions are involved:

-- If an account has no bill date (new customer) and they buy a trial subscription, the bill date won't be set until the trial ends and the first non-trial invoice is generated
+- If an account has no bill date (new customer) and they purchase a trial subscription, the bill date won't be set until the trial ends and the first non-trial invoice is generated

-- If a new customer buys multiple trial subscriptions of different lengths, the one that ends first sets the account bill date
+- If a new customer purchases multiple trial subscriptions of different lengths, the one that ends first sets the account bill date

-A new customer buys a 7-day trial subscription on January 15th.
+A new customer purchases a seven-day trial subscription on January 15th.

 - The trial ends January 22nd and the subscription enters its regular billing cycle